kennyhml/abap-highlighter/README.md

 # ABAP Visuals
-Lightweight plug-in for the Eclipse IDE that modifies [ADT](ADT) (Abap Development Tools) to provide better syntax highlighting for the [ABAP](ABAP) programming language.
+Lightweight plug-in for the Eclipse IDE that works with and modifies [ADT](ADT) (Abap Development Tools) to provide better syntax highlighting for the [ABAP](ABAP) programming language.
-It aims to solve the extremely dissatisfactory syntax highlighting that ADT supplies, by grouping tokens together that have vastly different meanings.
+It aims to solve the extremely dissatisfactory syntax highlighting that ADT supplies, as they group tokens together that have vastly different meanings.
+If you've ever programmed ABAP, you either know exactly what I'm referring to or you're blissfully unaware.

 # Added Highlighting
 - ✔️ Functions / Methods